daihadi/CSSZeus/README.md

     c) Since 20 pixel margin is because of using '.tilec' in '.tile-xy', there is no margin when you are appending layouts but for the last '.tile-xy' that contains content.
-10. No server side programming is required.
+13. No server side programming is required.
 There is no required CSS class for the first and the last columns of the content, and the tiles after covering the page width (or the width of the outer '.tile-xy') completely will arrange at the next row for layouting.
-11. Using vertical-align CSS property makes it possible for the tiles to make content alignment easier.
+14. Using vertical-align CSS property makes it possible for the tiles to make content alignment easier.
+Use of "display: inline-block" (instead of float) provides better content arrangement.
-12. removing or changing margin and padding of '.tilec' is available, and won't damage the designed layout.
+15. removing or changing margin and padding of '.tilec' is available, and won't damage the designed layout.
 But read more about it in the CAUTION section.
+16. Included GZipped
+17. Debug ready
+18. Modular
+19. Consider http://cssze.us as an example.

 CAUTION
 ========================================================================